coilysiren/website/src/pages/posts/azure-openai-terraform.md

   # of what these numbers mean, and how to set them, is beyond the scope of this
   # post.
 But I will try my best to describe it in brief!
   #
-  # A "vent" is a virtual network group.
+  # A "vnet" is a virtual network group.
 This network group needs an address,
   # similar to a street address.
 The "cidr" is that address, represented as a range.
   # A "subnet" or "sub network" is simply a sub group of the broader vnet.
   # A vnet is like a house.
 The vnet cdir is the address to that house.
 The